OSU president dogged by Strauss sex abuse scandal announces retirement

 Drake’s retirement is “completely unrelated” to the Strauss situation, Ohio State spokesman Ben Johnson said in an email.

+Former OSU student gets emotional discussing Strauss sex abuse scandalNov.
+21, 201902:44

-Later, at a meeting of the university trustees, Drake got an earful from Brian Garrett, a former OSU nursing student who worked with Strauss at a clinic and says he was molested by the doctor.
+Later, at a meeting of the university trustees, Drake apologized again on behalf of the university to the Strauss victims gathered there.
+In response, Drake got an earful from Brian Garrett, a former OSU nursing student who worked with Strauss at a clinic and says he was molested by the doctor.

-"I am glad you're leaving," Garrett said told Drake, who sat stone-faced and did not react.
+"I am glad you're leaving," Garrett told Drake, who sat stone-faced and did not react.

+Former wrestler, Dan Ritchie, said what Strauss was doing to the athletes was not a secret to anybody.

+"This university knew about the abuse prior to my enrollment and after," Ritchie said.
+"I’m here to speak for those who still suffer in silence."

 Meanwhile, NBC News has learned that two former Ohio State athletes who say they were abused by Strauss have asked Education Secretary Betsy DeVos in a letter to launch an investigation into the university’s “continuing failure to comply with the law and keep current students safe from sexual abuse and assault.”